Discipline and the Cane

 Construction

-Hedgerow-hazel, willow and young ash plants normally are the material of choice for homemade "switches."
+Hedgerow hazel, willow, and young ash plants are normally the material of choice for homemade "switches."

-The idea of sending one out to select their own punishment device is devious as, in fact, they will tend to t thinner items, not realizing that with thickness, the blow has a higher likelihood of more loss of force.
+The idea of sending one out to select their punishment device is devious as, in fact, they will tend to t thinner items, not realizing that with thickness, the blow has a higher likelihood of more loss of force.

 Head Cane Set